mythril-forge/homebrew-classes/sorcerer/giant-soul/giant-soul.md

 - The target's size doubles in all dimensions
 - The target's mass & weight are multiplied by 8
 - The target's weapons and equipment grow to match your new size
-- The target's weapon attacks deal twice the damage dice and modifiers
+- The target's Weapon Attacks deal twice the damage dice and modifiers
 - The target's movement speed increases by 5 feet
-- The target gain advantage on all strength-based ability checks and saving throws
+- The target gain advantage on all Strength Ability Checks and Saving Throws
 - The target can use hit dice as if a short rest has been completed

 If there isn't enough room for the target to double its size, it either shatters the environment around it, breaks itself, or becomes restrained.